aquasecurity/tracee/docs/docs/advanced/data-sources/builtin/process-tree.md

       both         | process tree is built from both events and signals.
   --proctree process-cache=8192   | will cache up to 8192 processes in the tree (LRU cache).
   --proctree thread-cache=16384   | will cache up to 16384 threads in the tree (LRU cache).
-  --proctree process-cache-ttl=60 | will set the process cache element TTL to 60 seconds.
-  --proctree thread-cache-ttl=60  | will set the thread cache element TTL to 60 seconds.
+  --proctree disable-procfs       | will disable procfs entirely.
-  --proctree disable-procfs-query | Will disable procfs quering during runtime
+  --proctree disable-procfs-query | will disable procfs quering during runtime.

 Use comma OR use the flag multiple times to choose multiple options:
   --proctree source=A,process-cache=B,thread-cache=C